-At its February 2012 meeting, the Audit Committee appointed E&Y as our independent auditors for the fiscal year ending December 31, 2012.
+The Audit Committee appointed E&Y as our independent auditors for the fiscal year ending December 31, 2013.
 The Audit Committee and the Board are requesting, as a matter of policy, that stockholders ratify the appointment of E&Y as our independent auditors.
 The Board and the Audit Committee are not required to take any action as a result of the outcome of the vote on this proposal.
 However, if the stockholders do not ratify the appointment, the Audit Committee may investigate the reasons for such rejection.
 Even if the appointment is ratified, the Audit Committee may direct the appointment of a different independent auditor at any time.